Introduction to Exploratory Testing

 - The most important thing that needs to be tested

-- Approach of testing.
+- The approach of testing.

 - Application output after test case fixes.